RSS Racing

 RSS Racing Overview

-RSS Racing, also known as Ryan Scott Sieg Racing or Ryan Shane Sieg Racing, is an American professional stock car racing team competing primarily in the NASCAR O’Reilly Auto Parts Series.
+RSS Racing, also known as Ryan Scott Sieg Racing or Ryan Shane Sieg Racing, is an American professional stock car racing team that competes primarily in the NASCAR Xfinity Series, formerly known as the O’Reilly Auto Parts Series.
 Founded in 2009 and based in Sugar Hill, Georgia, the team is owned by Rod Sieg and Pamela Sieg.
-RSS Racing fields multiple Chevrolet vehicles, including the No. 28 full-time driven by Kyle Sieg, the No. 39 full-time for Ryan Sieg, and a part-time No. 29 for multiple drivers.
-The team maintains a technical alliance with the Haas Factory Team and has evolved through various manufacturer partnerships, most recently switching back to Chevrolet in 2025.
-Despite not having won any drivers’ championships, RSS Racing secured its first race victory in 2023 with driver Aric Almirola.
+RSS Racing fields multiple Chevrolet vehicles, including the No. 28 full-time driven by Kyle Sieg, the No. 39 full-time for Ryan Sieg, and a part-time No. 29 entry for multiple drivers.
+The organization has established technical alliances with the Haas Factory Team and maintains partnerships with various equipment suppliers.
+Although the team has not secured any drivers’ championships across its competitive history, RSS Racing achieved its first race victory with driver Aric Almirola in 2023 at Sonoma Raceway.

 Founding and Organizational Origins